 As for making these pies, just know you have options.
 I used this recipe for the dough.
 It utilizes cream cheese which compliments pumpkin but also contributed to a soft pastry crust that I knew would be easily eaten.
 As with many seniors, aging teeth or dentures can be a real deterrent when it comes to food so the softer the better.
 You can however use store bought crust if you are short on time or seek out a basic pie crust recipe.
 Like I said, you have options!

 As for the filling...
-I roasted a Cinderella Pumpkin earlier in the week and wanted to use it up.
+I roasted a Fairytale Pumpkin earlier in the week and wanted to use it up.
 You can absolutely use canned pumpkin which might allow you to skip over pre-baking the filling (see below).
 Using the fresh pumpkin was much too runny in my case and if it's too wet, it will damage the dough.
 Don't be afraid to bake the filling first if necessary.

 - 2 cups pumpkin puree